WISDEM/GeneratorSE/docs/documentation.rst

 Documentation for GeneratorSE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following inputs and outputs are defined for GeneratorSE using the three-point suspension configuration:
+The following inputs and outputs are defined for GeneratorSE :

 .. literalinclude:: ../src/drivese/drive.py
     :language: python